FordPatcharapol/billboard_detection_system/README.md

 1. Introduction
 2. Main Components of The System
 3. Technologies Used
-4. Machine Learning Model
-5. Optimizations for Edge and Cloud Computing
+4. Optimizations for Edge and Cloud Computing
-6. Integration with Protocol Buffers / JSON
+5. Integration with Protocol Buffers / JSON
-7. Deployment
+6. Deployment
-8. Summary
+7. Summary
-9. Reference
+8. Reference

 # Introduction
 This repository provides a detail overview of the design and installation of billboard detection systems across Thailand, utilizing cutting-edge technologies in Data Science, Machine Learning, Cloud Computing, and Edge Computing to deliver optimal performance in terms of speed and resource efficiency.
 Additionally, the system incorporates buffer and JSON protocols to facilitate efficient data communication.